dojot/docs/source/flow.rst

     :align: left
     :alt: cumulative_sum_node

-The cumulative sum node accumulates the data for an attribute in a temporal window and keeping this in  the context.
+The cumulative sum node accumulates the data for an attribute in a temporal window and keeping this in the **flow** context.

 .. _cumulative_sum_node_cfg:
 .. figure:: images/nodes/cum-sum-node-config.png